MeanderingProgrammer/render-markdown.nvim/README.md

     anti_conceal = {
         -- This enables hiding any added text on the line the cursor is on. enabled = true,
+        -- Modes to disable anti conceal feature. disabled_modes = false,
+        -- Number of lines above cursor to show. above = 0,
+        -- Number of lines below cursor to show. below = 0,
         -- Which elements to always show, ignoring anti conceal behavior.
 Values can either be -- booleans to fix the behavior or string lists representing modes where anti conceal -- behavior will be ignored.
 Valid values are: